DVM Transfer Program

 When positions are available in a given class, further review and evaluation of the application may take place at the discretion of the Dean for Student Programs.
 All applicants must meet the following criteria for selection:

 The applicant must have a strong academic record in his/her undergraduate program.
 At minimum, the candidate’s BLP (best linear predictor) score used for the regular admissions process must meet or exceed the average BLP score for the class in which the candidate is seeking admission.
-BLP is the quantitative measure used to rank applicants – it is based on a combination of quantitative data including GPA’s (overall VMCAS science courses, and most recent 45 graded semester units), GRE quantitative score, and quantitative input from external letters.
-The average overall science GPA is 3.6-7; most recent 45 semester units is 3.7-8 and 74% for the quantitative GRE.
+BLP is the quantitative measure used to rank applicants – it is based on a combination of quantitative data including GPA’s (overall VMCAS science courses, and most recent 45 graded semester/68 quarter units), GRE quantitative score, and quantitative input from external letters.
+Review the statistics on our website for average GPAs and GRE scores of admitted California and non-resident applicants.

 The applicant must be currently enrolled in an AVMA-accredited DVM program and must be in excellent academic and ethical standing in that program.
 The specific minimum benchmark will be that the applicant is in the top quartile of students in the Veterinary School in which the applicant is currently enrolled as determined by GPA or class rank.